jacklp/octet/octet/src/examples/example_invaderers/README.txt

 22. completely changed fire bombs functionality so that bombs are only fired by on_screen enemys that are stored in a temporary vector
 23. player movement speed increased.
 Removed the dodge functionality as it is now defunct.
 24. enemy pathing solved.
+25. changed player graphic to a medieval shield